shivanichander/tSNE/README.md

 Before looking at how tSNE achieves this, let’s understand SNE conceptually.
 For exact mathematical expressions and derivations, refer to the original paper [here](http://jmlr.csail.mit.edu/papers/volume9/vandermaaten08a/vandermaaten08a.pdf).

 ## SNE (Stochastic Neighbour Embedding):
-Hinton and Roweiss came up with the SNE algorithm that converts high dimensional Euclidean distances between datapoints into conditional probabilities that represent similarities.
+Hinton and Roweis came up with the SNE algorithm that converts high dimensional Euclidean distances between datapoints into conditional probabilities that represent similarities.
 The similarity between 2 datapoints is the conditional probability that one would pick the other as the neighbour, if neighbours were picked in proportion to their probability density under a Gaussian centred at one of them.
 So, for nearby points, this similarity is high, and vice versa, that is, similar points will be close by.
 The similarities are stored in a similarity matrix.

 Likewise, the similarity can be modeled for the low dimensional counterparts too.
 If the projection from higher to lower dimension is correctly mapped, pairs of original points and their images will have same similarity.